 Cindy is passionate about making clients feel welcome and her goal is to create a warm and comfortable environment upon their first arrival and throughout the course of their program.
 She is thrilled to be supporting the entire team at CAC.

 Litsa Williams, LCSW-C, Mental Health and Substance Abuse Counselor| View Resume (PDF)

 Litsa took a long and winding road to end up in the field of social work.
 She holds two BA degrees, in Philosophy and Religious Studies from St. Mary’s College, and an MA in Philosophy from the University of Warwick (England).

-In her free time, she reads, hones her skills as a photographer, and spends time with her beautiful white pit bull, Amos.
+In her free time, she reads, hones her skills as a photographer, and spends time with her pit bull, Amos.

 Janine Byrnes, LCSW-C, CCDC, SAP

-Janine has been with Columbia Addictions Center since September 2016.
-She provides counseling to individual clients and helps facilitate our treatment groups and our adult education group.
-Janine also conducts client intake evaluations, including SAP evaluations.
+Janine is one of our newest counselors here at Columbia Treatment Center.
+Specializing in cognitive behavioral therapy, she provides counseling to individual clients and helps facilitate our treatment groups and our adult education group.
+Janine also performs client intake evaluations, including SAP evaluations.